casparhu23/insurance_cross_sell/README.md

     ##        'Positive' Class : 1
     ##

-As you may recall that our original XGBoost model’s sensitivity is 83.29% and specificity is 71.01%, but now we have 80.06% and 72.13% for accuracy and sensitivity.
+The 0.5 rule outperformed the optimal cut point again.
+As you may recall that our original XGBoost model’s sensitivity is 83.29% and specificity is 71.01%, but now we have 80.06% and 72.13% for sensitivity and specificity.
 The slight decreasing percentages on both stats show us that sometimes the orginal XGBoost setting works for the best.
 That also concludes why programmers who created XGBoost model set those initial parameters as the standard.